-which the costs associated with the DP computational burden are more than offset by the coincident benefits of the structural approach to simulating savings and employment decisions; in other contexts, preferable modelling approaches exist.
+SIDD is consequently well adapted to explore analytical contexts in which the costs associated with the DP computational burden are more than offset by the coincident benefits of the structural approach to simulating savings and employment decisions; in other contexts, preferable modelling approaches exist.
 Two broad fields satisfy this condition.
 The first is evaluation of policy where behavioural responses are considered important.
 This is likely to be true of any policy counterfactual that is explicitly designed to influence behaviour, in which case SIDD can help to both guide expectations concerning the scale of behavioural responses, and to improve understanding of the incentives embodied by policy alternatives (which can be opaque).
 Behavioural responses to policy also become increasingly important, the further into the future interest extends.
 This is because behaviour today (e.g. savings) influences circumstances in the future (e.g. wealth), which can have a pronounced impact on behaviour (e.g. timing of retirement) in the future.

 SIDD is currently used for public policy analysis by HM Treasury to explore the long-term implications of policy alternatives.
-Similarly, the framework was the principal tool used by the Joseph Rowntree Foundation to quantify the long-term implications for poverty and the government budget of the policy alternatives proposed in it's recently released anti-poverty strategy; see JRF (2016).
-Previous incarnations of the framework have also been used to explore a wide range of policy questions for the UK, with a particular focus on pensions; see e.g. Armstrong and van de Ven (2016); van de Ven (2013); Sefton and van de Ven (2009), and Sefton et al. (2008).
-The last two of these papers, for example, explore design of old-age safety-net payments in the UK.
+Similarly, the framework was the principal tool used by the Joseph Rowntree Foundation to quantify the long-term implications for poverty and the government budget of the policy alternatives proposed in it's recently released anti-poverty strategy; see [15].
+Previous incarnations of the framework have also been used to explore a wide range of policy questions for the UK, with a particular focus on pensions; see e.g. [16], [17], [18], and [19].
+The last two of these papers, for example, explore design of oldage safety-net payments in the UK.
 These papers highlight the militating effects associated with reducing the rate at which welfare benefits are withdrawn in respect of private income in retirement.
 As the rate of benefits withdrawal falls, price effects improve private incentives to save for retirement while income effects do the opposite.
-On balance, in a context where any adjustment in the overall cost of old-age welfare benefits is paid for by an adjustment in the general rate of income tax, the analysis reported in Sefton and van de Ven (2009) and Sefton et al. (2008) suggests that a withdrawal rate approximately mid-way between the extremes of no benefits withdrawal (a citizen's pension), and a 100% withdrawal rate (a minimum income guarantee) is likely to be preferred.
+On balance, in a context where any adjustment in the overall cost of old-age welfare benefits